reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

 ---
 layout: post
-title: "From Blueprint to Bytecode V - Bytecode"
+title: "From Blueprint to Bytecode V - Bytecode and Game"
 description:
-  "Great enemies fallen, the adventurers moved forward.
-Deep down the castle, a humongous machine is working on countless tiny pieces.
+  "Great enemies fallen, the adventurers move forward.
+Deep down the castle, a humongous machine is working on countless tiny pieces, pointers jumping back and forth, carrying EExprToken around.
 We are so close to the heart of the secret - Bytecode"
 date: 2024-12-29 11:27 +0800
 categories: [Unreal, Engine]
 published: false